HHashi/sidenotes/README.md

 - Start right where you left off
 - Choose the format in which you want to save to Dropbox
 - Ability to use markdown or WYSIWYG
+- Notes frame does not cover website content